lobolanja/holohub/applications/connext/README.md

 Make sure to set the `RTI_LICENSE_FILE` environment variable to point to your RTI license file before running the application.

-Cupy is also required to provide access to the CUDA runtime libraries.
-You can install cupy via pip:
+CuPy is also required to provide access to the CUDA runtime libraries.
+You can install CuPy via pip:
 ```sh
 pip install cupy
 ```
+Select the wheel that matches your CUDA toolkit (for example `cupy-cuda12x` for CUDA 12).
+Refer to the [CuPy installation matrix](https://docs.cupy.dev/en/stable/install.html) if the default wheel does not match the toolkit bundled with your system or container image.

 Alternatively, ensure that the CUDA toolkit libraries are available in your `LD_LIBRARY_PATH`.
 You can set this environment variable as follows:
 ```sh
 export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH
 ```
+Either path works—pick one and keep it consistent to avoid accidentally mixing CUDA versions.

+### License reminder

+RTI requires a valid license file to run the Connext middleware.
+Obtain the license through the RTI customer portal or your organization’s RTI administrator, then set `RTI_LICENSE_FILE` to the absolute path of the license file before launching any Holoscan Connext component.

 ## Building and Running

 Run the application after ensuring
-- RTI Connext DDS python pakackage is installed: "pip install rti.connext==7.3.0"
+- RTI Connext DDS Python package is installed: `pip install rti.connext==7.3.0`
 - the `RTI_LICENSE_FILE` environment variable points to a valid license
-- `LD_LIBRARY_PATH` includes the CUDA toolkit libraries: "/usr/local/cuda/lib64"
-  - alternatively you can install cupy with `pip install cupy` to get the CUDA libraries included automatically
+- CUDA runtime libraries are available either through CuPy (`pip install cupy`) or by exporting `LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH`

+Developers frequently work inside a virtual environment.
+If you do, remember to activate it before running the commands below so both the Holoscan dependencies and Connext bindings resolve correctly.

 ```sh
 export RTI_LICENSE_FILE=/path/to/rti_license.dat